Empty-Whisper/WhispEngine/README.md

 * Resource Panel shows all Assets in the project
 * Library/ is generated identically if it does not exist
 * An external window of Windows API to Save & Load Scenes
+* Hidden Files like temporary scene when active play button

 ## Innovations Assignment 1
 * Docking